Coherence and Entanglement in a Non-commutative Spacetime: Quantum Correlations

 where $\{\Pi_i^B\}$ are orthogonal measurement operators on subsystem $B$, and $p_i = \text{Tr}[\Pi_i^B \rho^{AB}]$ is the probability of obtaining outcome $i$.
 Additionally, $\rho_i^A = \text{Tr}_B[\Pi_i^B \rho^{AB}] / p_i$ is the post-measurement state of subsystem $A$.
 Thus, the quantum version of $J$ defined in \eqref{eq:J} is:

 which depends on the measurement operator $\Pi_i^B$ and represents the amount of information gained about $A$ by measuring $B$.

-The quantum discord is the difference between the expressions \eqref{eq:I} and \eqref{eq:q_J}, minimized over all von Neumann measurements \footnote{A general quantum measurement is described by a collection $\{E_i\}$ of measurement operators that satisfy the completeness equation: $\sum_i E^{\dagger}_i E_i = {\mathbb 1}$.
+The quantum discord is the difference between the expressions \eqref{eq:Iq} and \eqref{eq:q_J}, minimized over all von Neumann measurements \footnote{A general quantum measurement is described by a collection $\{E_i\}$ of measurement operators that satisfy the completeness equation: $\sum_i E^{\dagger}_i E_i = {\mathbb 1}$.
 For a projective measurement, the operators $E_i$ are orthogonal projectors: $E_i E_j = \delta_{ij} E_i$.
 A von Neumann measurement is a special type of projective measurement where the measurement operators $E_i$ are orthogonal projectors with rank one (i.e., their image is a column matrix).}.
-In our case, the optimal measurement operator is $\{\Pi_i^B\} = \{|0\rangle \langle 0|, |1\rangle \langle 1|\}$.
+It is not a simple task to minimize this difference and several works have been dedicated to finding analytical expressions for this quantifier \cite{2018RPPh...81b4001B,chen2011quantum,2010PhRvA..81d2105A,2011PhRvA..83e2108G}.
+To analyze study correlations of the discord type, we will consider the Local Quantum Fisher Information in the next subsection.
+Below, we will describe the quantum mutual information between the two particles as a quantifier of correlations.
+In Appendix \ref{sec:app2}, we express this quantity for any $X$-state.